adventuregamestudio/ags/Windows/README.md

 Depending on the version of MSVS you are using you need to setup paths to compiled libraries and their headers either in IDE options (older) or project property pages (newer).
 Then build the solution.

 If you are working with AGS.Editor.NoNative solution, then you do not have to make any of C++ libraries at all, but you will have to get compatible compiled AGS.Native.dll somewhere.
 For starters we suggest taking one from the latest release of AGS.

+In either case you also need to download [irrKlang assembly pack](http://www.ambiera.at/downloads/irrKlang-32bit-1.5.0.zip) and put its contents into Editor/References subdirectory.